desihub/desidatamodel/doc/QUICKLOOK/qa-getrms-CAMERA-EXPID.rst

 NOISE              2.009         float      value of RMS across image NOISE_AMP          4             float[4]   value of RMS for each amplifier read directly from the header of the preproc image
-NOISE_OVERSCAN_AMP 4             float[4]
+NOISE_OVERSCAN_AMP 4             float[4]   value of RMS of the onerscan region per amplifier read directly from the header of the preproc image
-BIAS_PATNOISE      4             float[4]    value of RMS of the overscan region per amp from the header of the preproc image
+BIAS_PATNOISE      4             float[4]   rms of the row by row bias difference divided by the noise of that amp
 NOISE_STATUS       ALARM         string     status of NOISE_AMP
 ================== ============= ========== ==================================================